 After working in New York for three years, Ms. Mac Cormac joined the firm as an associate in 1997 and became a partner in 2001.
 Ms. Mac Cormac was born in Davidson, North Carolina, and graduated in 1988 from Williams College with a degree in Political Economy.
 She received her J.D. and LL.M. degrees from Duke University School of Law in 1993.
 Ms. Mac Cormac lives in the Presidio National Park with her husband and three young boys (Eddie, Alex, and Matthew).

-Ms. Mac Cormac was named by California Lawyer in 2012 as a California Attorney of the Year for her effective legislative change in California as co-chair of the Working Group for the Flexible Purpose Corporation and again in 2016 for her innovative work in impact investing.
+Ms. Mac Cormac was named by California Lawyer in 2012 as a California Attorney of the Year for her effective legislative change in California as co-chair of the Working Group for the Flexible Purpose Corporation and again in 2016 for her innovative work in impact investing, sustainability, and corporate form.
 In 2015, the Financial Times named Ms. Mac Cormac the Most Innovative North American Lawyer for her work championing impact investing and social enterprise legal innovation.
 In 2016, Ms. Mac Cormac was honored with the National Public Service Award by the American Bar Association’s Business Law Section for providing significant pro bono legal services.
 Clients say that “you cannot get a better corporate counsel,” and that Ms. Mac Cormac “‘understands the big picture, could not be more responsive and understands the business.”
 She was recognized by the Daily Journal on several Top Lawyers in California lists including Top 100 Lawyers (2012), Top Female Lawyers (2011, 2012, and 2016), and Top 25 Clean Tech Lawyers (2011).
 She was also recognized by The Recorder as a 2016 Woman Leader in Tech Law.
 Ms. Mac Cormac was selected by her peers for Best Lawyers in America (2011–2016) and was named Best Lawyers’ 2014 San Francisco Energy Law “Lawyer of the Year.”
 She was also recognized by clients in Legal 500 United States (2009–2015) in the areas of venture capital and emerging companies, project finance, and renewable and alternative energy.

-She has joined the faculty (teaching on the intersection of sustainability and fiduciary duties) at both the Stanford Director’s College and the Northwestern Corporate Counsel Institute and is a professor at UC Berkeley School of Law, Boalt Hall, teaching a course on Social Enterprise.
+She has joined the faculty (teaching on the intersection of sustainability and fiduciary duties) at both the Stanford Director’s College and the Northwestern Corporate Counsel Institute and is an adjunct professor at UC Berkeley School of Law, Boalt Hall, teaching a course on Social Enterprise.
 She is admitted to practice in both California and New York.

 In 2015, the Financial Times named Ms. Mac Cormac the Most Innovative North American Lawyer for her work championing impact investing and social enterprise legal innovation.
-She was named one of California Lawyer’s Attorneys of the Year in 2016 for her innovative work in impact investing, and in 2012 for her effective legislative change in California as the co-chair of the working group for the Flexible Purpose Corporation.
+She was named one of California Lawyer’s Attorneys of the Year in 2016 for her innovative work in impact investing, sustainability and corporate form, and in 2012 for her effective legislative change in California as the co-chair of the working group for the Flexible Purpose Corporation.
 Ms. Mac Cormac received the 2016 National Public Service Award from the American Bar Association’s Business Law Section for her innovative pro bono services to nonprofits, and has been recognized on several leadership lists, including The Recorder’s 2016 Women Leaders in Tech Law, as well as the Daily Journal’s Top Female Lawyers for 2016, 2012, and 2011 and Top 100 Lawyers for 2012.